 Home > Certified New Homes > The Next Generation of ENERGY STAR Certified New Homes > 2013 ENERGY STAR Certified New Homes Market Share

-The ENERGY STAR Certified New Homes Market Indices for States compares the number of site built, single family ENERGY STAR certified new homes to the number of new privately owned one unit homes permitted in each state and the District of Columbia, adjusted for housing completions.
-Each state’s index is a measurement of ENERGY STAR’s presence in the site-built, single-family new homes market for that state.
-It does not measure other energy efficiency efforts within the state.
-The map and tables below provide a breakdown of the market index for each state and the District of Columbia.
-ENERGY STAR, in partnership with stakeholders, achieved an average national market presence in the new homes sector of 26 percent in 2011.
+The map and tables below provide a state-level breakdown of the market share for ENERGY STAR certified new homes.
+The map compares the number of site-built, single-family ENERGY STAR certified new homes to the number of new, privately-owned, one unit homes permitted in each state and the District of Columbia, adjusted for housing completions.
+Each state’s market share is a measurement of ENERGY STAR’s presence in the site-built, single-family new homes market for that state and does not measure any other energy efficiency efforts within the state.
+ENERGY STAR, in partnership with stakeholders, achieved a national market share in the new homes sector of 13 percent in 2013.